mtanzi/monerox/README.md

 A library for Monero RPC calls written in Elixir.

-This library can be used to build application on top of the Monero protocol leveraging on the power of Elixir
+This library can be used to build application on top of the Monero protocol using the power of Elixir

-This is an evening project I did mostly did for fun so please treat it as a very Alpha version.
-If anybody would like to contribute, any help would be really appreciated.
+This is an evening project, I wrote it mostly for fun so please treat it as a very Alpha version.
+If anybody want to contribute, any help would be really appreciated.

 ## Current status
-At the moment there is a subset of RPC call implemented, you can find the description of the implemented call in the modules:
+At the moment there is only a subset of RPC call implemented, you can find the description of the calls in the following modules:

   * [Monerox.Daemon](https://github.com/mtanzi/monerox/blob/master/lib/monerox/daemon.ex)
   * [Monerox.Wallet](https://github.com/mtanzi/monerox/blob/master/lib/monerox/wallet.ex)